 But what exactly is a writ of possession?

-The writ of possession is not served until 6 days after the judge rules in favor of the landlord at the court hearing.
+The writ of possession is not served until 6 days after the judge rules in favor of the landlord at the eviction hearing.

-If the tenant does not remove them as they are carried out, the items may be placed in front of the house.
+If the tenant's property is not removed by the end of the deadline, the items may be placed in front of the house.
 After this process is over the sheriff or constable leave.
 The owner should plan to rekey the locks prior to that point.

-If you have any further questions regarding the Texas eviction process, or any other legal process related to your rental property.
-It is always a good idea to speak with a licensed attorney in Texas.
+If you have any further questions regarding the Texas eviction process, or any other aspect of Texas law related to your rental property, it is always a good idea to speak with a licensed attorney.
 You can also seek the help of a knowledgeable property management company!

 If you have any questions about any aspect of your rental property from security deposits to marketing, don’t hesitate to contact our knowledgeable team of experienced professionals here at McCourt Real Estate.